SumianVoice/TransVoice-Wiki/wiki/pages/PIPM/index.md

-# Stage One
+# Tone
-In stage one we learn to achieve a basic voice coordination which has high pitch mobility, meaning we can modulate pitch without effort and without compromising other qualities we want in our voice such as clarity and volume.
+In this we learn to achieve a basic voice coordination which has high pitch mobility, meaning we can modulate pitch without effort and without compromising other qualities we want in our voice such as clarity and volume.
 It doesn't necessarily make our voices significantly feminine yet, though some people find this is all they need to achieve a feminine voice.
 What it does do is provide a solid but flexible and stable coordination.
 What we learn in this process is what most people take years to develop: clear, stable and robust glottal behavior

 Glottal behavior is simply the small scale ways in which the voice is produced, such as the clarity and lightness.